Health Care in Indian Country: How Medicaid Expansion Can Help

 Between November 2, 2015, when enrollment began, and September 1, 2016, the number of newly eligible American Indians who enrolled in Medicaid stands at 6,737, or 30 percent of the total number eligible.
 American Indian enrollment steadily increases each month, though the rate at which they are enrolling is beginning to slow slightly, demonstrating the need for a more concerted outreach and enrollment effort.

-Our latest report details some of the ways outreach and enrollment workers can maximize their success in Indian Country.
+details some of the ways outreach and enrollment workers can maximize their success in Indian Country.
 It is paramount that those engaged in coverage enrollment efforts understand the intricacies of how American Indians access health care.
 For example, knowing that American Indians have historically tended not to have health insurance, relying instead on the Indian Health Service, helps explain why American Indians may be less inclined to explore other coverage options.

 Likewise, having an understanding of the historical and contemporary basis of IHS and being able to articulate the precise benefits of having Medicaid coverage are also necessary.
 It is also important to know the barriers the eligible demographic faces in accessing information and completing the enrollment process.